 Infections with enterotoxigenic E. coli

 The transmission of ETEC occurs in tropical countries through contaminated food and drinking water.
-For the attachment to the mucosa of the intestine, these strains have specific fimbriae, called colonization factors.
-The pathogenic effect is caused by one of the cholera toxins similar to the heat-labile enterotoxin and two up to 100 ° C heat-stable toxins.
-Guanylate cyclase is stimulated through the toxins, among other things, whereby the sodium absorption is inhibited and more water is extracted from the intestine.
-It often results in massive watery diarrhoeas, which are self-limiting in the form of traveller’s diarrhoea.
+For the attachment to the mucosa of the intestine these strains have specific fimbriae called colonization factors.
+The pathogenic effect is caused by one of the cholera toxins similar to the heat-labile enterotoxin and two heat-stable (up to 100°C) toxins.
+Guanylate cyclase is stimulated through the toxins, among other things, whereby the sodium absorption is inhibited, and more water is extracted from the intestine.
+It often results in massive watery diarrheas, which are self-limiting in the form of traveller’s diarrhea.
 In children, it can lead to life-threatening courses through dehydration.